proinsias/proinsias.github.io/_posts/2021/2021-06-03-website-how-to-create-drafts-in-jekyll.md

 ---
 layout: single
-title: 'Website: How to create drafts in Jekyll'
+title: "Website: How to create drafts in Jekyll"
 excerpt: Save those valuable thoughts for later
 date: 2021-06-03
 last_modified_at: 2023-04-26 13:22:37